ranvikhalar/sales-performance-analysis-sql/docs/SQL_Nuggets.md

 ---

+---

 # SQL Nugget #3: Common Sales KPIs

-The following are common Key Performance Indicators (KPIs) used in sales analytics.
-These formulas are independent of any specific dataset and represent standard business calculations.
+The following are commonly used Key Performance Indicators (KPIs) in Sales Analytics.
+These formulas represent standard business calculations and are widely used in sales reporting and business intelligence dashboards.

+> **Note:** Some profitability KPIs are included for learning purposes.
+Their implementation depends on the business definitions and data model of the underlying dataset.

 ---